-In light of the COVID-19 pandemic, we are taking additional safety and hygiene practices.
-We are following the current COVID Safe Checklist for Restricted Businesses and staying up to date with any changes to Public Health Directions.
-All adults attending are required to check in using the Check In Qld App.
+In light of the COVID-19 pandemic, we are taking additional safety and hygiene practices and we are staying up to date with any changes to Public Health Directions.

 If you are not with a school group (including Out of School Hours Care), Group Tours are also available.

 Northey Street City Farm offers a range of educational activities suitable for all age groups.
 These activities provide students with an opportunity to learn about permaculture practices and experience the life of an urban farm.
 They have also been designed to work across curriculum and fit a number of learning outcomes.

 The Farm is the perfect “living classroom” for students to interact with our natural environment and learn practical ways in which to realise a more sustainable future.
 Investigate our fruit orchards, vegetable gardens, bush tucker area, recycling systems, chooks, worms and more!

 Our talented and dynamic team of Farm Tutors includes classroom teachers, experienced sustainability workshop facilitators and advanced permaculture students and practitioners, all of whom possess Blue Cards (Working With Children Check).
 We love to share our passion for sustainability and learning!